 How to Spend 3 Days on Oahu: The Perfect Oahu Itinerary for First Timers!

-Welcome to my Ultimate 3 Day Oahu itinerary!
 The island of Oahu is Hawaii’s most visited island, and for good reason!
 Home to Hawaii’s capital, Honolulu, and some of the most diverse range of activities, there’s something for everyone on this incredible island.
-I was lucky enough to spend a week on Oahu in 2022 for work, and I can’t wait to go back someday.

 If you’ve never visited Oahu before, I recommend spending at least 3 days on the island to be able to see and do a majority of what it has to offer.
-In this 3 day Oahu itinerary, I cover all the must-dos, from hiking Diamond Head Mountain to surfing at Waikiki Beach.
-I’ll also cover where to stay, how to get around, and more!
+Keep reading to find out exactly how to spend those 3 days!

 A Quick Look at the Island of Oahu